Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Cobalt Q6 Price

 PinSense and Surge technologies effectively distinguish the pin from background information, automatically filtering out obstructions, eliminating false readings, and providing you with a visual target lock-on.
-Once the lock and distance have been acquired, Surge give a haptic response in the form of a vibration.
-Together, these features provide visible, physical, and audible feedback so you can be confident in your ranging.
+Once the lock and distance have been acquired, Surge gives a haptic response in the form of a vibration.
+Together, these features provide visible, physical, and audible feedback so I can be confident in my range.

 Pros